-An interview is scheduled with a potential Waiver participant by a qualified individual as specified in B-6-c.
-Initial evaluations are conducted face-to-face, usually at the participant's residence; and reevaluations are usually conducted face-to-face, but may be performed by phone by any Division of Senior and Disability Services (DSDS) staff meeting the qualifications established in B-6-c.
+An interview is scheduled with a potential waiver participant by a qualified individual as specified in B-6-c.
+Initial evaluations are conducted face-to-face, usually at the participant's residence, and reevaluations are usually conducted face-to-face but may be performed by phone by any Division of Senior and Disability Services (DSDS) staff meeting the qualifications established in B-6-c.
 Sufficient information is obtained during this interview to complete the Level of Care (LOC) evaluation utilizing the HCBS Web Tool as described in the administrative section of the application.

-Potential waiver applicants will initially be evaluated for services through the use of a prescreen process.
-Potential waiver participants will be screened based on the nine LOC categories outlined in B-6-d.
-Participant information gathered during the prescreen process will be data entered into the HCBS Web Tool system, and the LOC will be calculated to determine if the participant meets the criteria for LOC eligibility.
-Once LOC eligibility is initially determined, an interview will be scheduled to complete the InterRAI HC.
-The InterRAI HC will confirm or deny the prescreen LOC determination through the use of decision tree algorithms based on the nine categories outlined in B-6-d.
+Waiver applicants will be directly contacted to schedule the initial assessment.
+The initial assessment is completed and entered into the InterRAI HC in the HCBS Web Tool.
+The InterRAI HC utilizes behind the scenes decision tree algorithms based on the nine categories outlined in B-6-d.
 Reevaluations of LOC will utilize the InterRAI HC with the same algorithms determining continued LOC eligibility utilizing the same nine categories in B-6-d.

-The HCBS Web Tool requires LOC reassessments to be completed within 365 days of the initial assessment or the last reassessment.
-Within the HCBS Web Tool, the service plan and prior authorization are tied to a current assessment.
+The HCBS Web Tool requires LOC reassessments be completed within 365 days of the initial assessment or the last reassessment.
+Within the HCBS Web Tool the service plan and prior authorization are tied to a current assessment.
 This design will ensure that services are not reimbursed unless there is a current assessment.

 In addition to the DSDS State staff, waiver providers may complete the InterRAI HC reassessment.
 The actual LOC determination will be made by the State, based on the information in the InterRAI HC.
-Designated DSDS Regional staff receive notification electronically 90 days prior to the date the reassessments are due to allow adequate time to schedule a reassessment with the participant to complete the InterRAI.
-Designated Regional DSDS staff will be responsible for assigning the reassessments and monitoring this report on a monthly basis to ensure all reassessments are completed within 365 days of the last assessment.
-In addition, DSDS Central Office staff will monitor reassessment reports to ensure they are completed within required timeframes.
-Should a backlog develop, the State will address it through remediation based on the specific issue.
+Designated DSDS staff receive notification electronically 90 days prior to the date the reassessments are due to allow adequate time to schedule a reassessment with the participant to complete the InterRAI.
+Designated DSDS staff will be responsible for assigning the reassessments and monitoring this report on a monthly basis to ensure all reassessments are completed within 365 days of the last assessment.
+In addition DSDS Central Office staff will monitor reassessment reports to ensure they are completed within required timeframes.
+Should a backlog develop the state will address it through remediation based on the specific issue.

 Should there be any overdue reassessments due to State staff, the error will be addressed and remediated on an individual basis.
-Participant services will not be impacted due to any State issue with reassessments.
-Overdue reassessments as a result of a participant being unavailable will be handled based on the individual situation of the participant (i.e., hospitalization, nursing facility, out of state visiting family, etc.).
+Participant services will not be impacted due to any state issue with reassessments.
+Overdue reassessments as a result of a participant being unavailable will be handled based on the individual situation of the participant (i.e., hospitalization; nursing facility; out of state visiting family, etc.).
 Services may not resume until the participant receives a reassessment.
-Waiver services for individuals who refuse a reassessment will be terminated and the participant will receive a fair hearing notice.
+Waiver services for individuals who refuse a reassessment will be terminated, and the participant will receive a fair hearing notice.

-The provider is required to report to DSDS when the care needs of the participant change.
+The vendor is required to report to DSDS when the care needs of the participant change.
 DSDS has further discussion with the participant to discuss any potential care plan changes.
-Pursuant to State Statute, at any time the provider owner, operator, or any employee is aware of, or suspects any abuse, neglect, or exploitation has occurred, the provider is required to immediately report that information to the Department of Health and Senior Services' Central Registry Unit (CRU) for further investigation.
+Pursuant to state statute, at any time the provider owner, operator, or any employee is aware of, or suspects any abuse, neglect, or exploitation has occurred, the provider is required to immediately report that information to the Department of Health and Senior Services' Central Registry Unit (CRU) for further investigation.
 In addition, DSDS conducts, no less than annually, case record reviews on a statistically valid sample of waiver participants.
 This includes reviewing the care plan and all supporting documentation in the participant's case record.